erik-cmd-afk/simpweb/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the `Mozilla Public License Version 2.0` file for more details.

 ## Contact